LisaHJung/Beginners-guide-to-creating-a-full-stack-JavaScript-app-with-Elasticsearch/README.md

 - [Part 3: Create an Elastic Cloud deployment](https://dev.to/lisahjung/part-3-create-an-elastic-cloud-deployment-36bn)
 - [Part 4: Securely connect Node.js server to Elastic Cloud](https://dev.to/lisahjung/part-4-securely-connect-nodejs-server-to-elastic-cloud-4f22)

-:sparkles:**When running this project, be sure to update the `config/default.json` file with your access credentials before running the project!**:sparkles:!
+:sparkles:**When running this project, be sure to update the `config/default.json` file with your access credentials before running the project!**:sparkles:

 ### Start the server